ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 - ``pro.taskana.spi``:
     - contains all Service Provider Interfaces (SPIs) of Kadai.
 An SPI allows the client to change the behavior of Kadai by implementing the SPI.
 More about SPIs can be found here (link)

-## Taskana Entities
-All Taskana Entities can be found in the Java API (link).
-For better readability, they are capitalized in the documentation.

-Taskana operates using Tasks, Classifications and Workbaskets.
-The entities are stored in the configured database (link).

- Besides Tasks, Classifications and Workbaskets, there are also interfaces for summary objects: TaskSummaries, ClassificationSummaries and WorkbasketSummaries.
-Each summary object refers to a full entity, but only contains the most important imformation.
-For example, a TaskSummary with id 1234 refers to the Task with the id 1234.
-However, the TaskSummary does not contain the Attachment of the Task as well as some other information.

-## Operations on Entities
-Kadai provides follwing operations on its entities:
- - create
- - update
- - delete
- - query: allows filtering and sorting entites  by properties

-Create, update and delete can be found in the corresponding Services: TaskService, CLassificationService and WorkbasketService.
-Queries and their filtering/sorting opetions can be found in TaskQuery, CLassificationQuery and WorkbasketQuery.

-### How to create an Entity?
+### How to create an Entity using the Java-API?

 #### Example Task
 1. First create a Task object that is not in the database yet with method
     ```TaskService.newTask```
 2. Then set some properties of that Task via its setter methods.
-3. Finally persist this Task to the database via ```TaskSerivce.createTask```
+3. Finally, persist this Task to the database via ```TaskSerivce.createTask```

-You can find coresponding functions ```WorkbasketService.newWorkbasket```, ```ClassificationService.newClassification```  ```WorkbasketService.createWorkbasket``` and ```ClassificationService.createClassification``` in other Services.
+You can find corresponding functions ```WorkbasketService.newWorkbasket```, ```ClassificationService.newClassification```  ```WorkbasketService.createWorkbasket``` and ```ClassificationService.createClassification``` in other Services.
 They can be used to create other entities.

-### How to manipulate an Entity?
+### How to manipulate an Entity using the Java-API?
-Some properties of an entity can be set via the **entitity interface** (e. g. the Task interface) in the Kadai [Java-API](java-api-usage.md).
-For example, the method ``  Task.setDescription(String description)`` can be used to set the description of a Task.
+Some properties of an entity can be set via the entity interface (e.g. the Task interface) in the Kadai [Java-API](java-api-usage.md).
+For example, the method ``  Task.setDescription`` can be used to set the description of a Task.
 However, some properties of entities cannot be set this way.
 For example, a Workbasket has to be specified during the creation of a Task.
-You can change the Workbasket by transferring the Task using ``TaskService.transfer(String taskId, String destinationWorkbasketId)``.
+You can change the Workbasket by transferring the Task using ``TaskService.transfer``.
 The state of a Task can only be modified by corresponding TaskService methods ``claim``, ``forceClaim``, ``cancelClaim`` etc. You can read more about the status changes here (link).

-### How to integrate the Java API of Kadai?
+### How to integrate the Java API of Kadai- into your application?

 - Find out the DataSource for your Kadai database.
 You can read here (link) about setting it up
 - Pass the DataSource to the constructor of ``pro.taskana.configuration.TaskanaEngineConfiguration``.